microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Armor Class (AC):** A character's Armor Class represents their ability to evade or block physical attacks.
 The higher a character's AC, the more difficult it is to land a damaging blow.
 A character's Armor Class is determined by this formula:

 	10 + DEX bonus + Armor bonus + Racial bonus (if applicable).

+**Carrying Capacity:** A character's carrying capacity represents the number and weight of items they are able to easily carry without being overburdened.
+The capacity is equal to `5 + STR bonus`, and can be increased with a backpack.

 ## Skills & Saves